gospodarka-przestrzenna/pankus/docs/source/intervening_opportunities/create_escape_fraction_selectivity.rst

 Effect
 ------
-- function changes selectivity in ``model_parameters`` table.
+- function changes selectivity in :ref:`model_parameters_table` table.
 Every selectivity field is set to newly calculated value.
 New "selectivity" parameter is calculated so that total escapes from simulation area value is a fraction of total origins provided as a parameter.